Getting started with Gatling Enterprise

-A user can be part of either a team within an organization or have access to the organization as a whole.
+A user can either be part of a team within an organization, or have access to that organization as a whole.
 In all cases, a user must be part of an organization.
 Hence, once signed up and connected, you’ll need to create one:

-If you are the first person in your organization to join Gatling, sign up and create an account.
-In this case, you will need to create an organization:
+If you are the first person in your organization to join Gatling, login and create an organization:

-If you have been added to an organization by a System Administrator already.
+If you have been invited to an organization by a System Administrator already.